labyrinthinesecurity/kinglet/README.md

 If you want to see how Kinglet constructs a SMT model on-the-fly and see the olutions found (if any!), set VERBOSE to True.

 ## Playing with the number of nodes and/or containers

+Set NODENUM to the number of nodes in the cluster, and CONTAINERNUM to the number of containers to schedule.

 # Default constraints